esphome/esphome-devices/src/docs/devices/bauhn-5-way-powerboard/index.md

 The powerboard incorporates a Tuya CBU module incorporating the BK7231N processor.
 To realign for ESPHome use I went straight for the "solder and reprogram" method rather than eploring other software only repogramming options.
-The unit is easy to open with "Traingle" socket screws on the back.
-The CBU module is failry accessable to solder on the 5 required wires.
+The unit is easy to open with "Triangle" socket screws on the back.
+The CBU module is fairly accessable to solder on the 5 required wires.

 https://developer.tuya.com/en/docs/iot/cbu-module-datasheet?id=Ka07pykl5dk4u